The Open University hosted Professor John Butcher’s inaugural lecture on 13 September 2022.

-In his inaugural lecture, Professor John Butcher will explore his research and practice in relation to widening participation in higher education and how his focus on the voices of ‘unheard learners’ has challenged simplistic sector assumptions that ‘students’ are merely a homogeneous conveyor belt of school leavers with good A-levels.
+In his lecture, Professor Butcher explored his research and practice in relation to widening participation in higher education and how his focus on the voices of ‘unheard learners’ has challenged simplistic sector assumptions that ‘students’ are merely a homogeneous conveyor belt of school leavers with good A-levels.

 John Butcher, Professor of Inclusive Teaching in Higher Education at the OU, was born in 1956.
 In his lifetime higher education in the UK has changed beyond recognition.